 Wheel alignments are usually performed after a tyre fitting and wheel balance.

 - All motor vehicle front suspension and steering, and many modern vehicles rear suspension, have adjustable components.

 These components need to be with certain specifications for your vehicle’s tyres to correctly contact the road surface

-- Having Wheel Alignments done on your vehicle will ensure that these specifications are within the Manufacturers specifications.
+- Keeping your tyres balanced will ensure that specifications are within the Manufacturers specifications.

 When should your vehicle have a wheel alignment?

 - When New Tyres are fitted

 - When any component of your front or rear suspension have been replaced

 - When your vehicle has hit anything like a kerb, large pothole etc.